Is your child frequently showing intense signs of fear during their sleep? Are you growing concerned it’s more than regular nightmares?

 Both nightmares and night terrors trigger a reaction of fear from your child.
 In a nightmare, your child will typically wake up on their own, or be easily woken by you.
 A night terror is the opposite of this, keeping your baby stuck in this panic for up to an hour at a time.

 It’s scary for you both!
-When my toddler first started having night terrors, I thought my heart would absolutely break.
+When my child first started having night terrors, I thought my heart would absolutely break.
 I knew something was wrong immediately just by the way he would act while still in a deep, unbreakable sleep.

 Night terrors can show a variety of signs, but some of the most common include: